Meetawa/learn-react-js/src/02_React_Hooks/00_Introducing_Hooks/readme.md

   - Hooks can only be called inside React function components.
   - Hooks can only be called at the top level of a component.
   - Hooks cannot be conditional

+<mark>Note:</mark> Hooks will not work in React class components,but its work in function component